I’ve been thinking about joy quite a bit lately. Joy is a big deal to God and comes up a lot in the Bible.

 act in accordance with Jesus

 This gives a pretty good idea of what it looks like to abide in Jesus.
 To conform to him as he does the Father.
 And the truth is that if I am not abiding in Jesus, then I am actively abiding in something or someone else.
 Abiding in them in order to find purpose, comfort, hope, and joy.
-Ravi Zacharias writes “The loneliest moment in life is when you've just experienced that which you thought would deliver the ultimate and it has let you down…” Most often I am not joyful because I’m disappointed that the things I thought would bring me joy have not, and cannot.
+Most often I am not joyful because I’m disappointed that the things I thought would bring me joy have not, and cannot.
 And to think that having more of what I already have is going to make me happy, means I’ve entered the ‘cul de sac of stupidity’, as one pastor calls it.
 If my joy is tethered to temporal things that can be stolen or destroyed, or to people who can disappoint or leave, then my joy is at risk daily.
 But if my joy is in God, the one I abide in, then nothing can take it even if everything around me burns to the ground.
 It doesn’t mean things won’t be hard or painful.
 Jesus never says following him is easy or safe, in fact its just the opposite.
 But my joy can be full because I know that my loving and sovereign God works all things together for the good of those who love him.

 God looks glorious when we are joyful, and the aim of the Christian life is to make much of Jesus and bring glory to God.
 God really does care about our joy.
 He wants it to be full...and the good news is that He births it in us through the power of the Holy Spirit when we abide in Him.

 Aaron Rose is on staff at Westside Church, where he oversees media and design and is the deacon of ministry development.
-Aaron is married to Kveta and has two wonderful boys and a girl.
+Aaron is married to Kveta and has three boys and a girl.